-December Doldrums, Investor Distraction, and Stock Market Reaction to Unscheduled News Events
+December Doldrums, Investor Distraction, and the Stock Market Reaction to Unscheduled News Events

 58 Pages Posted: 20 Sep 2017 Last revised: 1 Jul 2022

 Date Written: August 31, 2016

-We examine how investor distraction during the December holiday season impacts the stock market’s reaction to unscheduled firm-specific news and whether this response is different for scheduled versus unscheduled news releases.
-We find that the price and volume response towards unscheduled news, such as credit rating downgrades and 8-K filings is significantly weaker during December as compared to other months.
+We examine how investor distraction during the December holiday season impacts the stock market’s reaction to salient firm-specific news and whether this response is different for scheduled versus unscheduled news releases.
+We find that the price and volume response towards unscheduled news, such as credit rating downgrades and 8-K filings, is significantly weaker in December compared to other months.
 In contrast, after addressing selection issues, we find no equivalent effect for pre-scheduled earnings news released in December.
 Consistently, we also find that both retail and institutional investor attention to unscheduled firm-specific news is lower in December, but not so for scheduled news.
 Moreover, larger firms, firms with higher analyst following, or higher institutional ownership, are less susceptible to this December distraction effect towards unscheduled news.
 Our results highlight how investor distraction during the December holiday season can lead to a muted market reaction to unscheduled, but salient, firm-specific news.

 Keywords: Investor inattention, unscheduled events, credit ratings, 8-K filings